 Statistical Models and Analysis

 We evaluated four statistical models: 1) a hierarchical logistic regression model; 2) gradient boosting (using the eXtreme Gradient Boosting [XGBoost] [24] approach, a widely-used, decision tree-based machine learning algorithm) using ICD-9 diagnosis and procedure codes represented as dummy variables (1 if present, 0 if absent); 3) an ANN model using a feed-forward neural network with ICD-9 codes represented as dummy variables; and 4) an ANN model in which ICD-9 codes were represented as latent variables learned through a word embedding algorithm.
 We used hierarchical logistic regression as a baseline comparator given its ubiquitous use in health services and outcomes research.
 XGBoost is based on gradient boosted decision trees and it is designed for speed and performance.
 We used it given its rising popularity in recent years as a flexible machine learning algorithm for structured data.
+The intuition behind our model comparisons was to explore the differences between sophisticated non-linear statistical models and traditional, “off-the-shelf” machine learning techniques.
 A more detailed explanation for the statistical models and ANN approaches as well as accompanying statistical code are available in the Supplementary Information.

-The first model we constructed employed a hierarchical logistic regression model taking into account age, gender and co-morbidities.
+To provide a reasonable baseline prediction against which to compare more sophisticated models we constructed a hierarchical logistic regression model trained on account age, gender and co-morbidity data.
 For co-morbidities, we used the well-established Elixauser Comorbitidy Index [25] to identify 29 variables to include as independent features in the model, with a hospital-specific intercept to account for patient clustering [7].
-We implemented this model using the R package lme4.
+We implemented this model using the R function glmer from the package lme4.

-For the second model, we applied XGBoost with the ICD-9 codes represented as dummy “1/0” input variables to provide a comparison from a popular machine learning tool.
-XGBoost has been well-recognized as an “off-the-shelf” algorithm that is highly effiecient and requires little hyper-parameter tuning to achieve state-of-the-art performance in a variety of tasks [26].
-We implemented this model using the Python package xgboost.
+For the second model we trained an XGBoost model on ICD-9 codes and age and gender information in order to provide a comparison to logistic regression.
+XGBoost has been well-recognized as an “off-the-shelf” ensemble algorithm that extends classical decision trees by iteratively fitting decision trees on the gradient of previous decision trees.
+XGBoost has been shown to be highly effiecient on large datasets and require little hyper-parameter tuning to achieve state-of-the-art performance in a variety of tasks [26].
+We implemented this model using the Python package XGBoost with a learning rate of of 0.0002 to prevent potential overfitting.

-For the third model, we implemented a feed-forward ANN model trained on dummy variable representation of ICD-9 diagnoses and procedure codes.
-The hospital ID was treated in the same way.
-We employed two hidden layers of neurons in this network to learn complex patterns from the input features instead of using human-engineered selection of variables (i.e., the Elixhauser Comorbidity Index).
-However, ANN models can be difficult to train because they require human parameter specification to reach optimal performance.
-Further, ANN models may be difficult to train due on large data-sets (over 4 million parameters in this case).
+For the third model we trained a shallow feed-forward ANN on the same set of features as the gradient boosted tree.
+Our motivation for the ANN architecture was to use a simple design with widely adopted parameters.
+We employed two fully-connected hidden layers with relu activation functions and a single fully-connected output layer (softmax).
+We chose the ADAM optimizer with a categorical cross-entropy loss function with a conservative learning rate of 0.0002.
+We reduced the dimensionality of the input feature space between the fully connected layers from 1,024 to 256 to learn complex patterns from the input features instead of using human-engineered selection of variables (i.e., the Elixhauser Comorbidity Index.
+ANN models require human parameter specification and may be prone to overfitting.
+For this reason we kept the architecture of the ANN relatively simple.
+As such, the ANN model represents a reasonable “off-the-shelf” analogy to the XGBoost model.
+To further mitigate chances of overfitting we included a dropout layer (0.3).
+Hyper-parameters were selected through cross-validation to give the best prediction accuracy on a hold-out validation set and evaluated on testing data.